-- Future development will require exfiltration trench and/or a lake outfall system. - Should lake outfall systems be proposed, they should meet pretreatment requirements prior to discharging into lakes or wet retention ponds per Section 24-42(3) of the Miami-Dade County Code of Ordinances.
-Lakes are considered the exposed portion of the Biscayne Aquifer and therefore stormwater runoff from pervious and impervious areas have to be pre-treated prior to discharge into the Aquifer. - All water bodies should be interconnected whenever possible to eliminate isolated subbasins and minimize the possibility of one subbasin being overburdened and another underutilized. - Any proposed development that connects to an existing drainage system should evaluate the impacts on that system. - A master drainage plan should be prepared based on the proposed development.
+- Future development will require exfiltration trench and/or a lake outfall system. - Should lake outfall systems be proposed, they should meet pretreatment requirements prior to discharging into lakes or wet retention ponds per Section 24-42(3) DISCHARGES AFFECTING WATER QUALITY AND PROHIBITION OF POSITIVE of the Miami-Dade County Code of Ordinances.
+Lakes are considered the exposed portion of the Biscayne Aquifer and therefore stormwater runoff from pervious and impervious areas must be pretreated prior to discharge into the Aquifer. - All water bodies should be interconnected whenever possible to eliminate isolated subbasins and minimize the possibility of one subbasin being overburdened and another underutilized. - Any proposed development that connects to an existing drainage system should evaluate the impacts on that system. - A master drainage plan should be prepared based on the proposed development.
 Implementation should be ahead of development to ensure appropriate flood control. - Regularly monitor and re-evaluate Disaster Resistant University-FEMA Hazard Mitigation Plan, based on proposed development and improvements. - Best management practices (BMP's) should be incorporated into the drainage infrastructure design to minimize the impacts to the ground and surface water quality.

-The level of service (LOS) for future program elements must meet state water quality and quantity regulations according to Chapters 40E-4, 40E-40, and 40E-400, FAC and other applicable local, state, and federal regulations.
+The level of service (LOS) for future program elements must meet state water quality and quantity regulations according to Chapters 40E-4 Environmental Resource Permits, 40E-40 Environmental Resource Standard Permits, and 40E-400 No Notice and Noticed General Environmental Resource Permits, FAC and other applicable local, state, and federal regulations.